rednblkx/HomeKey-ESP32/docs/content/API/MqttManager.md

 The `MqttManager` is primarily event-driven.
 The `mqttEventHandler` is a static callback registered with the ESP-MQTT library, which forwards all events to the instance's `onMqttEvent` method.

 *   **`onMqttEvent`**: This method acts as a dispatcher.
 It handles connection/disconnection logic, logs errors, updates the internal status (error code and message), and passes incoming message data to the `onData` method.
-*   **`onConnected`**: Called upon a successful connection, this method subscribes to all necessary command topics, publishes an `MQTT_STATUS_CHANGED` event to the `AppEventLoop`, and triggers the Home Assistant discovery process.
+*   **`onConnected`**: Called upon a successful connection, this method publishes the retained `online` presence message to the LWT topic, subscribes to all necessary command topics, and triggers the Home Assistant discovery process.
 *   **`onData`**: This is the core of the command handling logic.
 It parses the topic and payload of an incoming message and translates it into an appropriate internal event using the `AppEventLoop` system.
 For example, a message on the `lockTStateCmd` topic will be converted into a `LOCK_TARGET_STATE_CHANGED` event.

 ### Event System Integration